joohhhnnnny/UM-RealiTech-Frontend-RealEstate/README.md

 ## Technologies Used

-*   [List the main technologies used, e.g., React, Vue.js, Angular, etc.]
+*   React.JS
-*   [List any relevant libraries or frameworks]
+*   Tailwind with Daisy UI

 ## Setup Instructions